Mitraha Island: History

-The first church built on the island, by the Ethiopian Emperor Dawit I, was torched by Imam Ahmad Gragn.
+The first church built on the island, by the Ethiopian Emperor Dawit I, was torched by Imam Ahmad ibn Ibrahim al-Ghazi.
 Later structures include a big masonry church constructed by the Ethiopian Emperor Yohannes I and the mausoleum of the Emperor Iyasu I. These edifices were also burned in 1887 by Dervish raiders.

-When Arthur J. Hayes visited Mitraha 14 January 1904, he found it "a perfectly pretty islet, with quaint thatched cottages among foliage and a ruinous old church" -- the one Iyasu I was entombed in.
-Although the inhabitants food sources were limited to poultry and "durrha when we can get it", they had stopped fishing the lake since the death of Emperor Yohannes I; Hayes speculates this out of superstition.
+When Arthur J. Hayes visited Mitraha on 14 January 1904, he found it "a perfectly pretty islet, with quaint thatched cottages among foliage and a ruinous old church"—the one Iyasu I was entombed in.
+Although the inhabitants food sources were limited to poultry and "durrha when we can get it", they had stopped fishing from the lake since the death of Emperor Yohannes I; Hayes speculates this out of superstition.
 Hayes continues, "The island is traversed in all directions by narrow tracked marked by trodden leaves, and there is a thick undergrowth of weeds, thistles, and thorns."
 He was much intrigued by a spider "about the size of a shilling, with a speckled abdomen and legs of enormous length" which appeared to be found only on Mitraha.